exercism/python/exercises/practice/resistor-color-expert/.docs/instructions.md

 "... ohms ...%"

-So an input of "orange", "orange", "black, green" should return:
+So an input of "orange", "orange", "black", "green" should return:

 "33 ohms ±0.5%"

 When there are more than a thousand ohms, we say "kiloohms".
  That's similar to saying "kilometer" for 1000 meters, and "kilograms" for 1000 grams.

-So an input of "orange", "orange", "orange", grey should return:
+So an input of "orange", "orange", "orange", "grey" should return:

 "33 kiloohms ±0.05%"

 When there are more than a million ohms, we say "megaohms".

-So an input of "orange", "orange", "orange", "red" should return:
+So an input of "orange", "orange", "blue", "red" should return:

 "33 megaohms ±2%"